0:35 – “I’m in some trouble with my student loan debt. If I declare bankruptcy, will that help?”

 These student loans aren’t going away, and I’m not going to turn this into a long discourse about how I would fix the student loan industry.
 It certainly needs fixing, but if you’ve got questions about how to handle these student loans, get in touch with a financial planner.

-If you don’t have one, reach out to us.
+If you don’t have a bankruptcy attorney yet, reach out to us.
 We’ll be happy to answer your questions.
 Thanks for watching Episode 67, and we’ll see you real soon.
 Thanks.

 If you would like a PDF version of this transcript, please follow this link for a download!